Lamden/contracting-docs/docs/concepts/time.md

 #### Operations

-`Timedelta` operations are between other `Timedeltas`, and in one case, `int`. `Timedelta` supports addition, subtraction, and multiplication.
+`timedelta` operations are between other `timedeltas`, and in one case, `int`. `timedelta` supports addition, subtraction, and multiplication.

-_While it's technically possible to multiply `Timedelta` objects, it can produce strange results._
+_While it's technically possible to multiply `timedelta` objects, it can produce strange results._

 ```python
 t1 = datetime.timedelta(weeks=1)